Table of Contents

 You want your players to eventually end up somewhere at the end of your campaign.
 When they do, you want an explosive ending that no one will ever forget.
 Think about your players and their experiences throughout the journey.
 Don’t forget about any antagonists you have in your story.
 Bring them all together to create a heart-pounding end.

-You have the end of your Alien RPG campaign and now you need ideas to fill in the gaps.
+You have the end of your story and now you need more Alien RPG campaign ideas to fill in the gaps.
 Now, write a story that leads up to the end.
 The campaign can be any length you want.
 I write Halifax with three years of play in mind and I am on track to make that happen.

 If you can determine the length of your campaign, you can break it down into parts.
 Halifax breaks down into three parts.
 Each part takes a year to play and each part ends with a climatic point.
 The climatic point leaves an opening for the next part.